Robot sub used in Red Sea search

-A French robot submarine is aiding the search in the Red Sea.
+A French robot submarine has now joined the search in the Red Sea.

 Recovery crafts continue to search the Red Sea site of an air charter crash, and mourners drop flowers into the water.
 (January 4)

 Egyptian charter plane crashes in the Red Sea.

 SHARM EL-SHEIKH, Egypt (CNN) -- A robotic submarine from the French navy is scouring the waters of the Red Sea, looking for debris and bodies at the site of a weekend charter plane crash that killed 148 people.

 Most of the passengers were French tourists on their way home from the Egyptian resort city of Sharm el-Sheikh.

 Investigators were encouraged by the discovery of some debris at a much more shallow level -- 400 meters (1,312 feet) -- than previously thought.
 The plane went down very near an ancient fault line called the Syrian-African rift with depths at that location as deep as 1,000 meters (3,281 feet).

 Divers can handle the more shallow depth, but the submarine would be necessary if any of the wreckage fell into the fault.

 Through Sunday, recovery teams working off the coast of Sharm el-Sheikh had found dozens of body parts and were searching for more as well as for the flight data recorders, French Deputy Foreign Minister Renaud de Muselier said.